rpggamage/rpggamage/README.md

   Developing immersive training solutions with Unity, leveraging advanced physics and C# scripting.

 ### 📝 Documentation
-- Preparing white papers and project reports to secure approvals for subsurface threat detection systems and other innovative technologies.
+- Preparing project reports for other innovative technologies.

 ---